Plausible: Open source Google Analytics alternative

 Other than Plausible being open source while Google Analytics being closed source, there are many other ways that these two site analytics products differ:

-1. Plausible is more simple to use as it tracks a smaller number of metrics and presents them on an easier to understand dashboard.
+- Plausible is more simple to use as it tracks a smaller number of metrics and presents them on an easier to understand dashboard.
 Rather than tracking every metric imaginable, many of them that you will never find a use for, Plausible Analytics focuses on the most essential stats only.
+And presents them in a more understandable way.

-2. Plausible Analytics is lightweight.
+- Plausible Analytics is lightweight.
 Our script is a small script that is lighter and faster to load so you will reduce the page weight of your site compared to when using Google Analytics.
-Our script is 17 times smaller than the Google Analytics script and 45 times smaller than the recommended Google Analytics integration using the Google Tag Manager.
+Our script is more than 75 times smaller than a typical Google Analytics script.

 For further details on the differences between the two, take a look at our Plausible vs Google Analytics comparison.